Therapeutic Yoga Teacher Training

 Stephanie Keach RYA500, has been teaching Yoga since 1988.
 Originally from Santa Barbara, CA, she has studied with most of the top yoga teachers, including her favorites: Ana Forrest, Erich Schiffman, Rodney Yee, Rod Stryker and Bryan Kest.
 Her Zen -Buddhist background brings a meditative style to the class.

 Stephanie, owner and operator of the Asheville Yoga Center has produced the Flow Yoga video series and The Yoga Handbook.
-She currently teaches Flow Yoga classes, retreats, workshops and teacher trainings throughout the country.
+She currently teaches classes, retreats, workshops and teacher trainings throughout the world.
 Stephanie resides in Asheville with her husband and three boys.
 Steph is so respected as a teacher because she is so down-to-earth, real and comfortable with herself.
 She is a master teacher, full of knowledge, experience and intuitive insight, well loved by many.

 Stephanie specializes in over-seeing the program so that everyone's needs are more than met and hearts are opened wide.
-She is the Yoga Mama Bear of AYC..

 Janelle Railey MA, LPC, RYT is a licensed psychotherapist, meditation instructor, experienced yoga teacher and childbirth educator.
 Her work is concerned with developing a present moment awareness to the body-mind connection.
 She has come to know that such awareness sets the stage for a direct and fresh experience with life – the prerequisites for meaningful change.